golden-gate-1380x400

 Cost of driving in the USA

-The good news is that the cost of driving in the USA is generally far lower than the UK, as car hire is cheap and petrol is around a third of the price you’d expect to pay at home.
+The good news is that the cost of driving in the USA has fallen.
+This is because car hire prices have dropped since the end of the pandemic.

-However, there are some potential costs to be aware of, such as toll roads, which are a far more common sight in the US, particularly around cities.
+However, there are some potential costs to be aware of.
+These include toll roads, which are a far more common sight in the US - particularly around cities.

 Here’s what you need to know about the cost of driving in the USA...